salesforce/bazoku/README.md

 ## Authentication

+### Interactive

+If the non-interactive methods (below) are not provided, the heroku CLI will prompt for credentials.

+### Non-Interactive (CI)

-The heroku CLI checks for valid authentication in the `.netrc` file ([see details](https://devcenter.heroku.com/articles/authentication#api-token-storage)).
-That means that if you already have valid credentials there, bazoku does not require any extra authentication to heroku.
-If there are no heroku credentials in your `.netrc` file, bazoku will prompt you to follow the Heroku authentication flow.
+- The Heroku CLI checks for valid authentication in the `.netrc` file ([see details](https://devcenter.heroku.com/articles/authentication#api-token-storage)).
+That means that if there are valid credentials there, bazoku does not require any interactive authentication to heroku.

+- The Heroku CLI also checks for the presence of the `HEROKU_API_KEY` environment variable.
+If a Heroku API key is set, the CLI will read the value & won't prompt for credentials.

 ## Disclaimers